jjprevite/100-days-of-code/log2.md

 **Thoughts**: -->

+### Day 7: June 11th, 2017

+**Today's Progress**: Coded for 70 minutes on the plane from LA to Iceland.
+Worked on portfolio.

+**Thoughts**: Almost done with portfolio.
+Wondering if it's too "bland" after taking a look at my friend's.
+I can always add more if I change my mind.

 ### Day 6: June 10th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Changed colors on main page.
 Added a link to a blog post page and created the blog post page.